copsTvFan/cops-episode-guide/guide.md

 - (Pierce County, WA -- 3:02 AM Traffic Stop) A green El Camino runs and shoots back at the cop and then tosses the gun.
 The lead unit tries a pit, but wrecks his car.
 The suspect goes into a trailer park and crashes into a fence and runs.
 A K9 unit catches him.
-AKA Weapons Drawn Special Edition.

 ## CP-1630